jcw780/lithium/common/src/main/java/net/caffeinemc/mods/lithium/mixin/block/hopper/README.md

 ## How Lithium hoppers work different from vanilla

 - Lithium Optimized Inventories:
-    - Any vanilla inventory vanilla hoppers can interact with (Composters excluded!)
+    - Any vanilla block entity / storage entity inventory that vanilla hoppers can interact with (Block inventories like composters excluded!)
     - Custom Stack list (LithiumStackList):
       Replaces the vanilla stack list when a hopper accesses the inventory.
+Double chest stack lists are handled in a special case, as they must not store data themselves as they can be reinstantiated on any access.
+Lithium tries to reuse existing double inventory instances.

-It stores additional data:
+    - LithiumStackLists store additional data:
         - Cached signal strength (int)
             - Stored when signal strength is calculated
-            - Deleted when inventory content is changed
+            - Invalidated when inventory content is changed
+            - For double chests: Uses a modification counter to detect changes instead of immediate invalidation.
+              The cached value is revalidated by comparing the current modification count to the stored count.
         - Cached Comparator Update Pattern (Enum)
             - Possible values: NO_UPDATE, UPDATE, DECR_UPDATE_INCR_UPDATE, UPDATE_DECR_UPDATE_INCR_UPDATE
             - Stored when accessed and not stored